The big question when it comes to child actors is: Who will be the next Quvenzhané Wallis?

 In Woody Allen's "Blue Jasmine," Charlie Tahan plays with the best cast on the cinema schoolyard

 Charlie Tahan ("I Am Legend," "Charlie St. Cloud") gets to scratch "working with Woody Allen" off his bucket list.
-In "Blue Jasmine," he surrounds himself with big names -- Cate Blanchett, Alec Baldwin, Louis C.K., and, yes, even Andrew Dice Clay.
+In "Blue Jasmine," Tahan plays Alec Baldwin's son and surrounds himself with big names like Cate Blanchett, Louis C.K. and, yes, even Andrew Dice Clay.

 While minimal plot points have leaked out, we're hearing that it's about Blanchett's Manhattan society wife going broke and moving to San Francisco to piece together her life.
 Allen, still boyish at 77, continues to globe-hop and see the world through a young man's gaze, while Tahan has an opportunity for which many older actors would sell their souls.